nacx/kahuna/README.md

  * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
  * Commit.
  * Send me a pull request.

-You can take as an example the process explained in the [Diaspora Git workflow](https://github.com/diaspora/diaspora/wiki/Git-Workflow).

 Issue Tracking